lxsmnsyc/pridepack/packages/pridepack/README.md

 ## Environment Variables

 Pridepack automically loads variables from `.env`, `.env.production` and `.env.development` whenever it is available, and uses the variables during compile-time.
+Variables are going to be registered under `process.env` or `import.meta.env`.

 `process.env.NODE_ENV` provides a way to check whether or not the code is being built during production or development mode.
 The same goes to `import.meta.env.MODE`, `import.meta.env.DEV` and `import.meta.env.PROD`